Creating/editing Patch Management policies

 As required, immediately reboots the device after installing updates.
 If you want to notify any logged in users that their devices are going to reboot, check the Notify a logged in user 5 minutes before the reboot option. |

-Schedule the reboot if it is required |
+| Schedule the reboot if required |

 As required, reboots the device on a specific day or days of the week after installing updates.
 If you want to notify any logged in users that their devices are going to reboot, check the Notify a logged in user before the reboot option, and set how many hours before the reboot is scheduled that you would like logged in users to be alerted.
+NOTE Notifications scheduled to go out before patch deployment will only trigger after deployment has finished.
 NOTE Users will be able to snooze the reboot message or choose to reboot their device immediately, but they cannot delay the scheduled reboot.
+NOTE If the reboot message occurs within 30 minutes of the scheduled reboot time, users will only be able to choose Restart Now, and will not be able to snooze the message further.
 If you want to make sure the device just reboots after a certain point at any time, and not just at the specific scheduled time, you can check the Reboot as soon as possible if the reboot deadline is missed option. |

-Setting | Definition |
+| Setting | Definition |

-Using the Set Schedule button, you can configure how often and when Patch Management notifications will be sent to the account.
+| Notifications Schedule | Configure how often and when Patch Management notifications will be sent.
+When enabled, you can configure the following options:

 You can configure VSA 10 to take specific actions based on the following criteria: